Restaurant in Barcelona, Spain

 The format is à la carte and designed for sharing, which makes it suited to two people who want to graze across several dishes or a small group working through the menu.
 The verified signature recommendation from the venue's own record is the kokotxas of hake pil-pil with white Ganxet beans — hake cheeks cooked in the traditional Basque pil-pil style, a technique that emulsifies the fish's own gelatin into a sauce, paired here with the prized Catalan Ganxet legume.
 That combination of technique and locally specific ingredient is a fair signal of what the kitchen is doing: classically grounded, regionally specific, executed with precision.

 Al kostat runs lunch and dinner Monday through Friday only, with service at 1–3:30 pm and 8–10 pm each day.
 It is closed Saturday and Sunday, which is a meaningful constraint if you are visiting on a weekend.
-The kitchen also closes for two annual breaks: December 29 to January 9, and August 15 to 29.
+The kitchen also closes for two annual breaks: December 29 to January 9, August 15 to 29.
 Plan around these if your trip falls near either window.
-Lunch on a weekday is the move for anyone who wants a less pressured pace , the sharing format works well at midday, and booking difficulty is rated easy, meaning you do not need to plan weeks in advance.
+Lunch on a weekday is the move for anyone who wants a less pressured pace, the sharing format works well at midday, booking difficulty is rated easy, meaning you do not need to plan weeks in advance.
 That said, booking ahead is still worth doing rather than walking in and hoping.

 Beyond Barcelona, the Catalan cooking tradition has deep roots across the region.
 Els Casals in Sagàs represents the more rural, product-driven end of Modern Catalan cooking if you are extending your trip.
 Nationally, Spain's fine dining circuit spans from El Celler de Can Roca in Girona to Arzak in San Sebastián, Azurmendi in Larrabetzu, Martin Berasategui in Lasarte-Oria, Aponiente in El Puerto de Santa María, and DiverXO in Madrid.
-Al kostat is a different category from all of them , lower price, lower formality, easier to book , but it belongs in the same informed conversation about Spanish cooking worth seeking out.
+Al kostat is a different category from all of them, lower price, lower formality, easier to book, but it belongs in the same informed conversation about Spanish cooking worth seeking out.

 For the full picture of what to book in the city, see our full Barcelona restaurants guide, along with guides to Barcelona hotels, Barcelona bars, Barcelona wineries, and Barcelona experiences.